 Networking & community

-Keep in mind that some of these tips are just different means toward the same goal, getting an advanced degree versus taking courses and workshops.
-You also don’t need to follow this exact order – in fact, you should be doing things from each section at the same time.
+Keep in mind that some of these tips are just different means toward the same goal, like getting an advanced degree versus taking courses and workshops, or self-directed learning.
+You also don’t need to follow this exact order – in fact, you should create a strategy (a plan) for what to do and in what order, with some concurrent activities.

-Check out the most up-to-date version on Google Docs, where you can also save your own copy.
+Check out the most up-to-date version of this list on Google Docs, where you can also save your own copy.

 But wait, there’s more!
 Check out the bonus list of 10 ineffective tips for getting a UX research job at the bottom of the page.